DimitarChristoff/StrongPass/README.md

 ```

-Alternatively, you can just use it as a tool to check and feed back scores without output - so you can script your own.
+Alternatively, you can just use it as a tool to check and feed back scores without output - so you can script your own via the events instead.

 ```javascript
 var indicator = document.getElement('span.pwStrengthResult'),